 Strategic Lawsuits Against Public Participation (SLAPPS) are lawsuits which are typically brought without merit with the objective of intimidating and silencing individuals or organizations, who often have significantly less financial means than those bringing the lawsuit.
-SLAPPS arise within the context of existing defamation suits SLAPPS often arise within the context of existing defamation suits, but may also arise in other limited circumstances such as breach of contract or breach of confidentiality.

-In 2015, Ontario enacted the Protection of Public Participation Act, 2015, which in turn introduced ss.
-137.1 to 137.5 to the Courts of Justice Act (CJA) to provide an expedited, summary mechanism for defendants of SLAPP suits to seek to have those actions dismissed in a faster and less expensive manner.49
+SLAPPS often arise within the context of existing defamation suits but may also arise in other limited circumstances such as breach of contract or breach of confidentiality.
+In 2015, Ontario enacted the Protection of Public Participation Act, 2015,228 which in turn introduced ss.
+137.1 to 137.5 to the Courts of Justice Act ("CJA")229 to provide an expedited, summary mechanism for defendants of SLAPP suits to seek to have those actions dismissed in a faster and less expensive manner.230